 Strategic Property Partners, LLC (“SPP”) is adding Wagamama, an iconic global restaurant brand, to Water Street Tampa’s robust dining scene.
-Wagamama, with current U.S. locations in New York City and Boston, will bring its Asian-inspired cuisine to 1050 Water Street, a forthcoming residential development in the larger Water Street Tampa neighborhood, in early 2022.
+Wagamama, with current U.S. locations in New York City and Boston, will bring its Asian-inspired cuisine to 1050 Water Street, a forthcoming residential development in the larger Water Street Tampa neighborhood, in late 2022.
 The Water Street location marks Wagamama’s first outpost in Florida.

 “Water Street Tampa is creating a new neighborhood and an entirely new retail experience with placemaking and thoughtful community experiences programmed into every element,” said Lee Schaffler, Chief Portfolio Officer for SPP.
 “Wagamama appreciates attention to detail and is a first-to-market retailer with a lively dining experience, which is exactly what we’re pursuing at Water Street Tampa.
 We are committed to the future of Tampa, and with the addition of Wagamama, we continue our goal of providing residents and visitors with the ultimate lifestyle experience, all in one place.”

 Spanning 4,200 square feet, Wagamama’s Water Street location will offer its signature variety of noodle dishes, ramens, shareables and craft cocktails.
 With over 200 locations, Wagamama has established a reputation for a vibrant, social dining experience with its unique recipes that offer a fresh, modern take on classic Asian-fusion food.
 Situated at the base of 1050 Water Street, Wagamama will provide another compelling dining option for the growing number of people who live and work in Water Street Tampa, and will complement the booming retail landscape along the neighborhood’s namesake street.